gap-prog/gap-prog/README.md

 ## 🌟 Certifications

-- 🌐 Udemy Certificate for Web Developmet
+- 🌐 Udemy Certificate for Web Development

 - 🐍 Kaggle Certificate for Python